jonas-grgt/bob/README.md

 If your class contains multiple constructors that tie for having the most parameters, the first one will be selected.
-See `@BuildableConstructor` if you want to change this behavior.
+See `@Buildable.Constructor` if you want to change this behavior.

 ```java
 @Buildable